rauc/rauc/docs/concept/update-concept.rst

 1. Load meta-data from ``$UPDATE_SOURCE/manifest.raucm``

-2. Mark target slot as non-bootable for the *boot chooser*
+2. Mark target slots as non-bootable for the *boot chooser*

 3. For each image listed in the *manifest*: